decentraland/catalyst-owner/docs/glossary.md

 ### Pointer

-Pointers are the ids or locations to which a Deployment belongs, they change based on the `Entity Type`, for example:
+Pointers are the ids or locations to which a Deployment belongs.
+Their format is different based on the `Entity Type`, for example:

 - **Wearables**: Uses URN as pointers `urn:decentraland:ethereum:collections-v1:dg_atari_dillon_francis:gerald_patchwork_knit_sweater`
 - **Scenes**: Uses an array of parcels as pointers `[(0,0), (0,1), (0,-1)]`